hinell/files-stream/readme.md

 MIT.

 ## To do
+1) Express integration
+2) More examples
-1) Data conversion method.
+3) Data conversion method.
-2) Facilities allowing specifying encoding parameter for each file
+4) Facilities allowing specifying encoding parameter for each file
-3) More examples